vediicaa/WebDevelopment/README.md

 # WebDevelopment
-includes basic websites using html and css
+Includes basic websites using html and css